humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 12th January.
 Shanghai Public Health Clinical Centre [ordered to close for "rectification"](https://www.scmp.com/news/china/society/article/3052966/chinese-laboratory-first-shared-coronavirus-genome-world-ordered)

 27th January 2020.
-RaTG13 RNA sequence registerd by Dr. Zhengli Shi with the National Center for Biotechnology Information (NCBI) of the U.S. National Institutes of Health.
+RaTG13 RNA sequence registered by Dr. Zhengli Shi with the National Center for Biotechnology Information (NCBI) of the U.S. National Institutes of Health.
 No independent verification of the existence of RaTG13 has been made.
 The sample was stated to be collected in 2013 from a bat fecal sample in an abandoned mine from Mojiang in Yunnan province.

 31st January 2020.
 [First case in Italy](https://en.wikipedia.org/wiki/COVID-19_pandemic_in_Italy) ,[also here](https://www.nydailynews.com/coronavirus/ny-coronavirus-first-cases-italy-january-much-earlier-according-study-20200424-plmph6zq4rckzckqsvbpoqiyli-story.html)